comatory/sdraw/README.md

 ## Installation

-Upload source files to a folder on a web server ;)
+Upload source files to a folder on a web server ;) Any modern browser that supports ES modules will load the application just fine.
+This application does not have any server component so it's convenient to be placed on regular web hosts (static hosting).

-You might want to exclude `node_modules/` if you're copying it after running developer tools.
+If you've installed any development dependencies make sure to avoid uploading `node_modules/` directory.

 ## Development